View on GitHub

 [assign_to_copilot]

-wait_seconds = 2 # Wait time in seconds after browser launch, before clicking button
+wait_seconds = 2 # Waiting time (seconds) after browser launch before clicking button

-debug_dir = "debug_screenshots" # Destination for debug info if image recognition fails (default: "debug_screenshots")
+debug_dir = "debug_screenshots" # Location to save debug info on image recognition failure (default: "debug_screenshots")

 enable_ocr_detection = true # Enable OCR fallback (default: true)